theIDinside/AdventOfCode/README.md

 cargo run
 ```
 in the subfolders to execute.
 Input exists in the input.txt in the project source folder root (of Rust that is. which is in dayNN)

+### Day 12
+Submitted solution to puzzle is of the 2nd half of the puzzle.